Anahareo (Gertrude Bernard) (18 June 1906 – 17 June 1986)

 In addition to a remarkable career in conservation activism and in animal rights, she was herself a remarkable Indigenous woman who fought against many levels of injustice, racism, and sexism as a young single native mother and as a gold prospector venturing out on her own.
 She had a second daughter (Anne. b.
 1937) whom she put up for adoption.
 While she continued to struggle to find work to support herself and her first child, she began writing her first book and married (1939) Count Eric Moltke, a Swedish man with whom she had her third child (Katherine b.
 1942).

-After an intense 20 year marriage, the two separated and Anahareo became involved in the activism of the 1960s.
-There was renewed interest in Grey Owl’s writings and Anahareo seized this opportunity to rewrite her first book on Grey Owl in order to produce a more accurate version.
+After an intense 20-year marriage, the two separated and Anahareo became involved in the activism of the 1960s.
+There was renewed interest in Grey Owl’s writings and Anahareo seized this opportunity to rewrite her first book on Grey Owl in an attempt to produce a more accurate version.
 Published in 1972 with the help of her daughter the second book, Devil in Deerskins, quickly became a best-seller and launched her into celebrity status as a knowledgeable and important voice not only on Grey Owl and his work, but also on conservation and animal rights issues.
 She received multiple awards in her career including the Order of Canada in 1983.
 She died in Kamloops just three years later and rests with Grey Owl and their daughter in Prince Albert National Park.

 Selected Bibliography

-Anahareo (Gertrude Barnard).
+Anahareo (Gertrude Bernard).
 Devil in Deerskins: My Life with Grey Owl.
 1972.
 Ed.
 Sophie McCall.
-Winnipeg: U of Manitoba P, 2014.
-First Voices, First Texts.
+U of Manitoba P, 2014.

 Gleeson, Kristin.
 “Blazing her Own Trail: Anahareo’s Rejection of Euro-Canadian Stereotypes.”
 Recollecting: Lives of Aboriginal Women of the Canadian Northwest and Borderlands.
 Ed.
 Sarah Carter and Patricia McCormack.
-Edmonton: AU Press, 2011, pp. 287-311.
+AU Press, 2011, pp. 287-311.

 Grey Owl.
 Pilgrims of the Wild.
 1935.
-New York: Scribner’s, 1971.
+Scribner’s, 1971.

 Mackey.
 Doug.
 “Mattawa Woman Grey Owl’s Inspiration.”
 16 June 2000.
 Past Forward Heritage.
 Says Big Grandma died age 108 (not true, she was mid-nineties); interviewed Anahareo’s sister, Johanna. http://www.pastforward.ca/perspectives/june162000.htm, accessed 4 September 2016.